bielcardona/OTSun/doc/intro.rst

 (like first surface mirrors and selective absorbers) or not (like glasses, second surface mirrors, PV active materials, thin films, …).
-Any material has an important property, ``material.name``, indicating how it will be called when identifying objects in a scene as explained in Section .
+Any material has an important property, ``material.name``, indicating how it will be called when identifying objects in a scene.
 The physical properties of a ``material`` are encoded in ``material.properties``, a dictionary whose contents depend on the kind of material.

 Any user willing to use his own materials in his experiments can subclass ``SurfaceMaterial`` or ``VolumeMaterial`` to adapt the contents of ``material.properties``, which implement the specific properties of the materials.
-The user must subclass the method ``material.change_of_optical_state()`` to implement the computation of how the interaction with the material changes the optical state (direction, polarization, etc.) of a ray.
+The user must override the method ``material.change_of_optical_state()`` to implement the computation of how the interaction with the material changes the optical state (direction, polarization, etc.) of a ray.